AddressPaseo Del Rio 6832

 Architectural Features:Single attached central tower with an angel Moroni statue

-The Tijuana Mexico Temple will be the thirteenth temple built in Mexico.
+The Tijuana Mexico Temple was the thirteenth temple built in the country of Mexico and the first built in the state of Baja California.

 The Tijuana Mexico Temple won the PCI Design Award for Best International Building Structure in 2015.
 PCI stands for the Precast/Prestressed Concrete Institute.